OneArgo/ArgoVocabs/README.md

 The Vocab editors cannot delete mappings.
 If ever a correction was needed, the editor must ask NOC/BODC (Dani) to perform the deletion

-# Resources: M2M access to the NVS via API
+## V - Resources: M2M access to the NVS via API

 <p>For machine to machine (M2M) access to the Argo Vocabularies on the NVS, the <strong>NVS SPARQL endpoint</strong> can be used.</p>
 <p>General information on the NVS SPARQL endpoint can be found on the NVS website: https://vocab.nerc.ac.uk/sparql/</p>